hl2vr/hl2vr.github.io/_pages/manual.md

 ## Developer options

-To enable the console, add `-console` to the launch options in Steam.
-This will bring up the console in the game.
+To enable the console, open the options menu and select the console button in the bottom left corner.

-To enable the developer menu, add `-dev` to the launch options in Steam.
-This will enable a special developer panel in the menu where you can jump to any map, give yourself any weapon and a number of other options.
+To enable the developer menu, add `-vrdev` to the launch options in Steam.
+This will enable a special developer panel in the options menu where you can jump to any map, give yourself any weapon and a number of other options.

-*Note*: enabling either of these options will prevent the main menu from showing in the headset!
+*Note*: using `-console` or `-dev` will prevent the main menu from showing in the headset!
 You have to actually load into a level first before you will get anything to show in your HMD.